kgisl/pythonFDP/manual/lab6-kgashok.py.md

 def getListOfNumbers():
-    """elements entered on stdin get append to a list ....The sequence of steps in the algorithm is:
+    """returns a list containing elements entered by user ....The sequence of steps in the algorithm is:
 ....#1 - initialize the list
 ....#2 - Start loop for maximum of 10 entries